50th Guards Rifle Division: Operation Uranus

-During the first half of November 20 the 1st Tank Corps ran up against elements of the reinforcing 22nd Panzer Division.
-Meanwhile, 216th and 19th Tanks, supported the division and the left-wing regiment of 119th Division in containing the Romanian 5th Infantry and 1st Armored as part of an encirclement operation east of the Tsaritsa.
-Ultimately the Soviet force was to link up with 21st Army's 277th and 333rd Rifle Divisions advancing westward from Kletskaya.
-Continuing their assaults eastward and southeastward into the afternoon the two rifle divisions faced near-constant counterattacks and probes from the Romanian armor and a composite regiment made up of remnants of the 6th and 13th Romanian Infantry Divisions trying in vain to find an escape route to the southwest.
-1st Armored was under orders from XXXXVIII Panzer Corps to break out and rejoin it in the Donshchinka region but was blocked by the Soviet force, backed by a 76mm tank destroyer regiment and a flamethrower tank battalion.
-By now the near-encircled Romanian forces had come under command of Gen. M. Lascăr, commander of the 6th Infantry.
+During the first half of November 20, the 1st Tank Corps ran up against elements of the reinforcing 22nd Panzer Division.
+Meanwhile, the 216th and 19th Tanks supported the division and the left-wing regiment of 119th Division in containing the Romanian 5th Infantry and 1st Armored as part of an encirclement operation east of the Tsaritsa.
+Ultimately, the Soviet force was to link up with 21st Army's 277th and 333rd Rifle Divisions, advancing westward from Kletskaya.
+Continuing their assaults eastward and southeastward into the afternoon, the two rifle divisions faced near-constant counterattacks and probes from the Romanian armor and a composite regiment made up of remnants of the 6th and 13th Romanian Infantry Divisions trying in vain to find an escape route to the southwest.
+The 1st Armored was under orders from XXXXVIII Panzer Corps to break out and rejoin it in the Donshchinka region, but was blocked by the Soviet force, backed by a 76mm tank destroyer regiment and a flamethrower tank battalion.
+By now, the near-encircled Romanian forces had come under command of Gen. M. Lascăr, commander of the 6th Infantry.

-When the battle resumed on November 21 the 50th Guards was facing the northwest sector of Group Lascăr's salient, still supported by 216th Tanks along and west of the Tsaritsa while the remainder of 26th Tank Corps began exploiting towards Kalach.
-The division and brigade deployed along a 12 km sector west of and along the river and drove eastward against the positions of Romanian 5th Infantry.
-After repelling several Romanian counterattacks during the morning the division crossed the Tsaritsa with two regiments, penetrated the Romanian defenses and pushed forward another 6 km, roughly halfway to its objective of Golovsky.
+When the battle resumed on November 21, the 50th Guards was facing the northwest sector of Group Lascăr's salient, still supported by 216th Tanks along and west of the Tsaritsa, while the remainder of the 26th Tank Corps began exploiting towards Kalach.
+The division and brigade deployed along a 12 km sector west of and along the river and drove eastward against the positions of the Romanian 5th Infantry.
+After repelling several Romanian counterattacks during the morning, the division crossed the Tsaritsa with two regiments, penetrated the Romanian defenses, and pushed forward another 6 km, roughly halfway to its objective of Golovsky.
 This was also the objective of the 333rd Division, and a linkup would complete the encirclement of Group Lascăr.
-Before this could happen the 119th and 277th Divisions joined hands to the south and achieved the same purpose.
+Before this could happen, the 119th and 277th Divisions joined hands to the south and achieved the same purpose.
 The survivors of five infantry divisions and the 1st Armored were completely enveloped by 2000 hours.
-The 50th Guards continued its advance which became critical as Golovsky had become the hub for supply and other operations for Group Lascăr.
+The 50th Guards continued its advance, which became critical, as Golovsky had become the hub for supply and other operations for Group Lascăr.
 The 6th Romanian Infantry sent a battalion of infantry and several artillery pieces to defend the town.